ATrappmann/RoboRemote/README.md

 ### RoboRemote-Receiver
 **RoboRemote-Receiver** is a Sketch with the **HC05 slave module** to show that a connection with the **RoboRemote-Controller** is established.
-For demonstrating purpose, all data received from the **RoboRemote-Controller** is printed to the Serial output.
+For demonstrating purposes, all data received from the **RoboRemote-Controller** is printed to the Serial output.

 This Sketch can be used as a basis, of how to embedd the **HC05 slave module**